ryangiglio/glitch-twitter-archive-deleter/README.md

 1. Go to the [Twitter developer portal](https://developer.twitter.com)

-2. Click "Apply" in the top nav, and then the "Apply For A Developer Account" button
+2. Click "Apply" in the top nav, and then the "Apply For A Developer Account" button _You need to have a developer account in order to access Twitter's API, which is how this app deletes your tweets._

 3. If you don't have a verified phone number on your account, Twitter will ask you to add one.
    _Twitter requires developers to have a verified phone number to have a point of contact in case of abuse.
 If you're not comfortable giving them your real phone number, there are a number of services that let you generate temporary phone numbers, although I can't vouch for any of them and it seems risky to permanently tie your account to a burner number.
 Your best bet is probably to add your real phone number and then if you want, remove it from your account when you're done using this app._